Executive Vice President of Customer Delivery Leads Session at DIA 2022 Global Annual Meeting

 When using sophisticated assessments in clinical research, sponsors must capture both structured and unstructured data – on site and remotely.
 Using disease-specific decentralized clinical trials as examples, Megan and Jonathan will discuss how remotely deployed data capture technology helps to manage both logistically as well as therapeutically complex clinical trials.

 For over 14 years, Petrylak has held various leadership roles within the pharma industry to drive program and operational excellence.
 At Clinical ink, she leads key organizational initiatives to drive better outcomes for patients.

-Visit with the Clinical ink team in Booth #1701 at DIA 2022 to learn how our clinical trial digital data capture solutions power patient outcomes.
+Visit with the Clinical ink team in Booth #1701 at DIA 2022 to learn about our clinical trial digital data capture solutions.